In previous posts here on Know Your Slots, I reviewed many apps/games that make up the MyVegas family of slot games:

 Non-premium rewards, when it comes to MGM properties, are generally discounts, BOGOs and other arrangements where some sort of spend will still take place.
 Non-premium rewards also usually are for non-MGM offers, whether the outcome is free or not.

 Regardless of whether a reward is premium or non-premium, you can generally only use one type of reward once within any given offer window.
 So you can’t buy two BOGOs for a specific buffet at the same time, for instance, and use them both in rapid succession.
 There are, as always, a few exceptions, but this should help govern planning for most.

 The most important thing to understand about Premium Rewards is that every player has a limit to how many Premium Rewards can be used in any 30 day window.
 Once you hit that limit you can’t redeem any more, regardless of where you are, until the 30 days falls off.

 Some rewards require an overnight stay; others don’t.
 It’s important to check which rewards make sense for your trip.
 Many times rewards will be offered in two flavors with one not requiring a stay being more expensive LP-wise vs. one that has a stay included.

-Finally, some rewards cannot be combined with other Mlife offers, such as the free play offers and comp stay offers (you can’t use an Mlife comp offer and MyVegas comp offer back to back, for instance).
+Finally, some rewards cannot be combined with other MGM Rewards offers, such as the standard free play offers and comp stay offers (you also can’t use an MGM Rewards comp offer and MyVegas comp offer back to back).
 However, this isn’t universal; MyKONAMI free play can be used without the requirement of a stay, and the match play offers at some hotels, like Luxor, did not require this during my visit in May/June.